Sunday, May 23, 2021

 The Parallax View (1974)

-9 Essential or Nearly-Essential, Puzzlingly-underrated Films
+9 Essential or Nearly-Essential, Puzzlingly-Underrated Films

 Shakespeare in Love (1998) (d.
 John Madden)